intelec.us root |

 from his army friends, moved Mary and son James there before 1875 with

 himself as temporary protector.
-(William A. White maintained a rented house in Livingston
+(William A. White maintained a rented

-District, Floyd County, paying taxes on personal possessions in 1874, 75, and 76, see below.)
-In Dalton he lived with Mary who appeared white, but did
+District, Floyd County, paying taxes on personal possessions in 1874,

-said.
+said to me.
 The adoption

 William White's adoption of Jim and lending him his name.